TheTeamAlexa/AlexaMusic-Bypass/Readme.md

 To use Bypass, you first need to click on the buttons to deploy and set up the necessary environment variables.
 Once that's done, you can deploy the repository to either hosting platform and start using it right away.
 With Bypass, you can deploy Alexa Music on Heroku or Railway and take advantage of the benefits of cloud hosting.
 You can scale your application to handle more traffic, access powerful analytics and monitoring tools, and use add-ons to add functionality to your application.
 Whether you're deploying a small side project or a large-scale application, Bypass makes it easy to deploy your repository on the cloud hosting platform of your choice.
+- If you do not want to edit the Alexa repo and wish to use the original Vars, after deploying, all usernames including support, channel, support group, and start message will remain the same as the original Alexa showing on the start command, except the owner name.
+Therefore, there will be no need to edit anything.
+Simply click on the deploy button, login to your Heroku and Railway accounts, fill the Vars, and wait for the complete deployment.
+Check the logs to make sure to add both assistant and bot as admins in the log channel.
+- If you want to edit the repo, instructions have also been added on how you can edit the Alexa repo after forking it from the original repo.
 > Here is the official Alexa Music repo click on the button given below
 <a href="https://github.com/TheTeamAlexa/AlexaMusic"><img src="https://img.shields.io/badge/Alexa-Music%20Official-blue.svg?style=for-the-badge&logo=GitHub"></a>